RevatureLessley/180121_SDET/Week1/MiniProject/README.md

 - [x] New User cannot access account untill Admin approves it
 - [x] All User data is persisted via file storage
 - [x] Admin only approves new accounts and do not have bank account
+- [x] [Logger](harish/logs/exampleLog.log) is also added to application to track and debug the process

 ## Demo
 ![demo](demo.gif)